JosimarTT/angular-material-flex/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
-"# angular-material-flex"

-## Author
-* Josimar Javier Tantahuilta Torres, [GitHub](https://github.com/JosimarTT/angular-material-flex)